brightsign/brightsign-npu-gaze-extension/README.md

 _this section under development_

 * Submit the extension to BrightSign for signing
-* the signed extension will be packaged as a `.bsfw` file that can be applied to a player running a signed OS.
+* The signed extension will be packaged as a `.bsfw` file that can be applied to a player running a signed OS
+* Contact BrightSign

+## Licensing

+This project is released under the terms of the [Apache 2.0 License](./LICENSE.txt).
+Any model used in a BSMP must adhere to the license terms for that model.
+This is discussed in more detail [here](./model-licenses.md).

+Components that are part of this project are licensed seperately under their own open source licenses.